ttarigh/starquest/README.md

 ## Data Storage

 - All shot data is stored locally in `data/shots.json`
-- The `data/` directory is created automatically
+- The `data/` directory is created automatically when you first add data
+- The application starts completely empty - no sample data is included
 - Make regular backups by exporting to CSV
 - No cloud storage or external dependencies